Andrew Cunanan

-Andrew Phillip Cunanan (August 31, 1969 – July 23, 1997) was an American serial killer (Note: The FBI lists Cunanan as a serial killer.) who murdered five people over three months from April 27 to July 15, 1997.
-His victims include Italian fashion designer Gianni Versace and Chicago real estate developer Lee Miglin.
-Cunanan died by suicide on July 23, 1997, eight days after murdering Versace.
+Andrew Phillip Cunanan (August 31, 1969 – July 23, 1997) was an American who murdered five people over three months from April 27 to July 15, 1997.
+His victims include Italian fashion designer Gianni Versace and Chicago real estate developer Lee Miglin, as well as his former boyfriend David Madson and friend Jeffrey Trail.
+Cunanan killed himself on July 23, 1997, eight days after murdering Versace.
+Cunanan's status as a serial killer versus a spree killer has been disputed, as multiple sources, including the Federal Bureau of Investigation, list him as a serial killer.